NVIDIA/TensorRT-Model-Optimizer/diffusers/quantization/README.md

 Note, it will take some time to build TRT engines for the first time

-- Replace the fp16 UNet TRT engine with int8 engine generated in [Build the TRT engine for the Quantized ONNX UNet](#build-the-trt-engine-for-the-quantized-onnx-unet), e.g.,:
+- Replace the fp16 backbone TRT engine with int8 engine generated in [Build the TRT engine for the Quantized ONNX Backbone](#build-the-trt-engine-for-the-quantized-onnx-backbone), e.g.,:

 ```sh
 cp -r {YOUR_UNETXL}.plan ./engine/